-While religious education is a priority the Key Learning Areas of English, Maths, Science, Health and Physical Education, History, Geography, Art (Prep - Yr 4), Music Education (all years), and LOTE (Japanese Yrs 5, 6 & 7) are taught.
+While religious education is a priority the Key Learning Areas of English, Maths, Science, Health and Physical Education, History, Geography, Art (Prep - Yr 4), Music Education (all years), and LOTE (Japanese Yrs 5 and 6) are taught.

-Information Communication Technologies are integrated throughout all year levels.
+Information Communication Technologies are integrated throughout all curriculum areas and across all year levels.
 An I.T. teacher supports the development of both teacher and student skills.
+First Steps - Reading and Writing in-services continue to be undertaken by teachers as an additional way of improving teaching pedagogy.

-Part-time teaching staff are employed in the areas of Library, ESL (English as a Second Language), Support Teacher Inclusive Education teacher, Guidance Counselling and Literacy Support.
+Part-time teaching staff are also employed in the areas of Library, ESL (English as a Second Language), Support Teacher Inclusive Education, Guidance Counselling and Literacy Support.
+A part-time School Chaplain, Federally funded as part of The National School Chaplaincy and Student Welfare Program, supports all students.